WomensCodingCircle/getting-started/HTML-CSS/ReadMe.md

 Udacity class for beginners in GibHub collaboration
   * [GitHub & Collaboration](https://www.udacity.com/course/github-collaboration--ud456)

-#### End Notes
+### End Notes

 I hope you found some of the information here useful.
 Please add you own thoughts and suggestions.
-Please feel free to edit my notes with your improved suggestions. :-P  You can find the markdown cheatsheet link to help format this .md file at the top of this page.
+Please feel free to edit my notes with your improved suggestions. :-P

+You can find the markdown cheatsheet link to help format this .md file at the top of this page.
+Or [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#headers)

 -- Jennifer Yoon, May 10, 2018 --